 In an increasingly interconnected world, the Connell School is committed to fostering global citizens who use their knowledge in service to others.
 This commitment lies at the core of CSON’s approach to education, enhanced by seven international programs, and the opportunity for undergraduates to study abroad.

 Many of CSON's international programs travel to primarily Spanish-speaking locations.
 CSON offers opportunities for students to take online courses to improve their medical Spanish.
 These programs are also ideal for undergraduate students minoring in Hispanic Studies.

-International programs are supported by the Weiss Family Foundation, the Countess Moria Foundation, and the Flatley Family Foundation.
+International programs are supported by the Weiss Family Foundation, the Countess Moira Charitable Foundation, and the Flatley Family Foundation.

 “The different cultural perspectives helped broaden our attitudes, values, and beliefs.
 The cultural competency we gained from our trip can be applied in nursing care and in our everyday lives.
 This experience abroad exceeded our expectations and promoted growth in our educational and personal development.
 It was truly a once-in-a-lifetime opportunity. ”